Stabilizing an ultracold Fermi gas against Fermi acceleration to superdiffusion through localization

-Perhaps the most extreme form of subdiffusion is the perfect absence of diffusion ($\alpha = 0$) which occurs when quantum particles inside a disordered medium undergo Anderson localization~\cite{anderson_absence_1958, AndersonLocalization}.
+Perhaps the most extreme form of subdiffusion is the perfect absence of diffusion ($\alpha = 0$), which occurs when quantum particles inside a disordered medium undergo Anderson localization~\cite{anderson_absence_1958, AndersonLocalization}.
 Here, multiple scattering of a particle's wave function from the disordered environment leads to destructive interference everywhere except for the particle's initial position, resulting in a complete halt of transport.
 Interference-induced localization has been observed in classical waves such as ultrasound~\cite{Weaver1990, Hu2008}, microwaves~\cite{Dalichaouch1991} and light~\cite{Wiersma1997, Scheffold1999, schwartz_transport_2007, Mafi2021} as well as in quantum matter using ultracold atoms~\cite{billy_direct_2008, roati_anderson_2008, jendrzejewski_three-dimensional_2012, kondov_three-dimensional_2011}.
 Further, in three dimensions, a transition from the diffusive to the localized regime occurs at a threshold energy called mobility edge~\cite{AndersonLocalization}.
 Particles are expected to undergo subdiffusion near that transition point until they become fully localized~\cite{shapiro_cold_2012}.
 Going beyond static disorder, the impact of spatio-temporal noise on localized systems and its transition to delocalization has been investigated intensively~\cite{evensky_localization_1990, lorenzo_remnants_2018}.
 In fact, there has been an interest in the destruction of Anderson localization by temporal variation of an underlying disorder potential in the last decade, particularly in optical systems~\cite{levi_hyper-transport_2012}.
 Remarkably, random time-varying environments or fluctuating force fields have been identified as a major driving force for particle acceleration in outer space, explaining the existence of high-energy cosmic rays~\cite{fermi_origin_1949, sturrock_model_1966, ostrowski_diffusion_1997, mertsch_fermi_2011}.
 This fundamental mechanism, which has come to be known as Fermi acceleration, dates back to Fermi~\cite{fermi_origin_1949} and was later studied in detail for classical and quantum particles scattered in time-varying potentials~\cite{golubovic_classical_1991, rosenbluth_comment_1992, aguer_classical_2010, volpe_brownian_2014}.
 Microscopically, a particle scattered from a co-propagating potential maximum will be decelerated, while it will be accelerated for collisions from counter-propagating potential maxima.
 Statistically, the counter-propagating collisions are more probable with increasing particle velocity.
 Thus, particles moving in time-varying potentials experience an increasing accelerating force.
 This mechanism has since been generalized to the classical Fermi-Ulam-accelerator model~\cite{ulam_statistical_1961, lichtenberg_regular_1983}, which was later expanded to include quantum dynamics~\cite{jose_study_1986, seba_quantum_1990}.
 Moreover, diffusion inside random disorder is expected to exhibit universal behavior with $\sigma^2 \sim t^2$ and $\avg{v^2} \sim t^{2/5}$~\cite{golubovic_classical_1991, rosenbluth_comment_1992, bouchet_minimal_2004, aguer_classical_2010} if $d > 1$, where $\avg{v^2}$ is the variance of velocity.